fishstiqz/poolinfo/README.md

 ### Lookup a particular chunk

-Example of a freed chunk in ListHeads
+Example of a free chunk in ListHeads

 ```
 kd> !poolchunk ffffe000c21a1f90